cisocrgroup/Resources/manuals/README.md

 Levenshtein Automata.”
 International Journal on Document Analysis and Recognition 5 (1).
 Springer: 67–85.

-Vobl, Torsten, Annette Gotscharek, Uli Reffle, Christoph Ringlstetter, and Klaus U. Schulz.
+Vobl, Thorsten, Annette Gotscharek, Uli Reffle, Christoph Ringlstetter, and Klaus U. Schulz.
 2014.
 “PoCoTo - an Open Source System for Efficient Interactive Postcorrection of OCRed Historical Texts.”
 In Proceedings of the First International Conference on Digital Access to